BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 an *initiative* is a group of related azure policies. azure policies can detect resources that don't match it, and can prevent them from being created. we can define policies at different levels (management group, subscription, resource group) and they are inherited.

-There are default Azure policies for common resources, such as restricting the size of VM which can be provisoned. some policies can have automatic remediation steps (such as filling missing tags).it is possible to flag resources as exceptions.
+There are default Azure policies for common resources, such as restricting the size of VM which can be provisioned. some policies can have automatic remediation steps (such as filling missing tags).it is possible to flag resources as exceptions.

 #### Resource Locks
 > A resource lock prevents resources from being accidentally deleted or changed.